Argenticle/scooby-doo-unmasked-any-withloads-/README.md

-## Autosplitter Of Scooby Doo Unmasked - Any % withloads

-## Simple Guide to Download
+## Short Guides to Download and Setup

 ### Downloads